Alpha-Finance-Tracker/Auth-Service/README.md

 # FastAPI Authentication Service

-This FastAPI service provides endpoints for  login, registration, token management, and verification.
+This FastAPI service is a part of a microservices based project.
+It provides endpoints for  login, registration, token management, and verification.

 ## Features